Ergodicity Breaking and Scaling Relations for Finite-Time First-Order Phase Transition

-\textit{Scaling relations of time.}\textendash During the quench process, the trajectory follows a stable local equilibrium, be it metastable or globally stable, until an abrupt transition into a totally different state from the original one.
+\textit{Scaling relations of time}\textendash During the quench process, the trajectory follows local equilibrium, be it metastable or globally stable, until an abrupt transition into a totally different state from the original one.
 This transition relies on the system's history and is regarded as a finite-time first-order phase transition.
-This is caused by the disappearance of metastability.
-The turning points satisfy
+This is caused by the collapse of the metastable state.
+The turning points $(H_{\pm},m_{\pm})=(\pm H^{*},\pm m^{*})$ are solved from $f(m,H)=0$ and $\partial_{m}f(m,H)=0$ as